mjjstockman/hull-college/TESTING.md

 [Back to top ⇧](#Hull-College-Testing)

-1. As a potential student, I want to quickly see what courses are offered, so I can see if they are of interest.
+**1. As a potential student, I want to quickly see what courses are offered, so I can see if they are of interest.**

    - The six courses on offer are clearly listed within the Courses section.
    - Images relating to the subjects are used to draw the users attention.